 One of the ongoing Heritage Chapter activities is a hardworking group called the Busy B's,

-Volunteers shown working on one of many quilts they will produce for distribution to needy families.
+Volunteers shown working on one of many quilts they produce.

 volunteers welcomed submariners of the